 A: Check-in is at 4:00 p.m. and pick-up at 11:30 a.m.
 Please provide written authorization if someone other than you will pick up your child.

 Q: May I write letters to my camper during the week?

 A: Daily mail is important!
 Send letters early to ensure arrival.
 Send letters to: Camper’s Name, PO Box 1110, Lincoln City, OR 97367.
 Please do not send candy.
 Mail will not be picked up on Fridays.
 Send letters early enough in the week to ensure delivery by or before Thursday or save a stamp and leave letters with camp staff at registration.
 Letters will be distributed during the week.
 Once campers have left it is difficult to deliver mail and, due to our PO Box address, we do not have the option of forwarding letters.)
 If you are uncertain that a letter/package will reach DCC in time, please send to the recipient’s home address rather than to DCC.
 Remember– mail is NOT picked up on the final day of camp.
 Those are transition days and staff will not have the opportunity to make the 1.5-hour drive for mail.

 Q: What types of merchandise is available for purchase?

 A: A group picture is taken weekly.
 Copies of the 8 x 10 color picture ($5) will be available to take home on Friday (or the last day of camp) for those who order at registration.
 Photos purchased later will be $8.00.
 T-shirts, stickers, hats, tote bags and DCC memberships ($35) are also available; prices vary.

 Q: What happens with lost and found items?

 A: Items left will be held until the end camp.
 Following DCC programs, rental groups will use the facilities and require office access.
 There will be no space for lost and found items.
-Anything left will be donated to charity.
+We apologize for any inconvenience, but anything left at camp will be donated to charity.
 DCC is not responsible for lost or stolen items.
 Please label clothing & sleeping bags.